awsdocs/amazon-personalize-developer-guide/doc_source/domain-datasets-and-schemas.md

 For information on the types of data you can import into Amazon Personalize see [Types of data you can import into Amazon Personalize](data.md)\.

+For information about general Amazon Personalize schema requirements, such as formatting requirements and available field data types, see [Datasets and schemas](how-it-works-dataset-schema.md)\.
+These requirements apply to all schemas, regardless of domain\.

 **Topics**
 + [VIDEO\_ON\_DEMAND datasets and schemas](VIDEO-ON-DEMAND-datasets-and-schemas.md)
 + [ECOMMERCE datasets and schemas](ECOMMERCE-datasets-and-schemas.md)